Poles in Germany: Late modern period

+Several Polish noble families had residences in Berlin.
+The Radziwiłł Palace became the seat of the Reich Chancellery in the 1870s, whereas the Raczyński Palace was demolished in the 1880s to make space for the German parliament building.

 After 1870, the Poles were under an increasing pressure of Germanisation, and the Kulturkampf attacked their Catholic Church.
 Most Catholic bishops were imprisoned or exiled.
 The teaching language which had previously been Polish in the predominantly Polish-speaking areas in Prussia was replaced by German as teaching language, even in religious education where Polish priests were replaced by German teachers.
 However, these Germanisation policies were not at all successful.
 In contrast, it led to the political awakening of many Poles and to the establishment of a wealth of Polish economic, political and cultural associations which were aimed at preserving Polish culture and Polish interests, especially in the Province of Posen and in the Ruhr area.
+In the Ruhr, Germany banned the use of the Polish language in schools (since 1873), in mines (since 1899), and at public gatherings (since 1908).
+Polish publishing houses and bookstores were often searched by the German police, and Polish patriotic books and publications were confiscated.
+In 1909, the Central Office for Monitoring the Polish Movement in the Rhine-Westphalian Industrial Districts (Zentralstelle fur Uberwachung der Polenbewegung im Rheinisch-Westfalischen Industriebezirke) was established by the Germans in Bochum.
 The policy of forced cultural Germanisation alienated large parts of the Polish-speaking population against the German authorities and produced nationalistic sentiments on both sides.
+This policy was consistently pursued by Germany, with breaks in 1890–1894 and 1934–1938.

+Polish national activity in Germany weakened during World War I as many Polish activist were conscripted into the German Army.
+Many were sent to the Western Front and were killed in battles there, as Germany feared potential desertions by Poles fighting on Polish soil on the Eastern Front.
+Up to 850,000 Poles were conscripted to the German Army during the war.